 However, it isn’t just professional matters that can be affected by your average span.
 If you find it difficult to concentrate on what people are saying or your mind wanders when people are talking to you, it can affect your interpersonal relationships too.

 If you want to improve your focus, there are ways to enhance your attention span.
+You can look up some reliable ideas from rollingpaper.com.
 With these handy tips, you can increase your attention span and improve your ability to concentrate:

 1. Identify the Underlying Causes